Partey’s girlfriend & daughter enjoy vacation in France amid his legal battle

 - Thomas Partey's partner, Janine Mackson, has resurfaced on social media amid the former Arsenal midfielder's ongoing legal troubles

-- Breaking her silence, Janine offered a snapshot of her current life via Instagram as Partey continues to fight multiple charges in court
+- Janine offered a snapshot of her current life via Instagram as Partey continues to fight multiple charges in court

 - The couple, who have been together since 2022, share a daughter whose name has been kept private

-Janine Mackson, fiancée of Thomas Partey, has spoken without saying a word.
+Janine Mackson, fiancée of Ghanaian football player Thomas Partey, has spoken without saying a word.

 The British model resurfaced on Instagram for the first time since the former Arsenal midfielder was charged with multiple serious offences, quietly offering a glimpse into her world away from the headlines.